-You are sitting in the corner of your living room, looking at the leftover clutter: Christmas decorations, wrapping paper, pine needles all over the floor and a withered mistletoe.
+You are sitting in the corner of your living room, looking at the leftover clutter: decorations, trash, paperwork all over the floor and a withered plants.

 Before you break out in a cold sweat at the thought of doing all of the cleaning yourself, stop.
 Cleaning should be a family affair.
+You know you should delegate because you’re tired of doing it all!
 Since everyone contributed to the mess, everyone is going to clean the mess.
 Here are a few cleaning tips for you to make cleaning stress-free for your whole family.

 1. Family Meeting